 Now you have to understand something that’s hard to grasp.
 My first instinct upon hearing this news was one of overt skepticism.
 If a poker player is involved in business development, and even bigger than that — an international television agreement — my opinion was that it’s got no shot at succeeding.
 Period.
 Sorry, but poker players know how to play ace-king.
 They assess hand values.
 They don’t know shit about complicated high-profile negotiations with television moguls and creating a new business.
 Looking at the devastation left behind by poker players who turned into business executives in recent years is proof of that.
 Recall — Full Tilt Poker, Absolute Poker, UltimateBet, and on and on.
 Like asking circus clowns to do surgery.

-John Duthie wins a million dollars in a poker tournament over in Europe and all the sudden he wants to create a poker series that will rival the World Series of Poker and the World Poker Tour?
+John Duthie wins a million dollars in a poker tournament over in Europe and suddenly he wants to create a poker series that will rival the World Series of Poker and the World Poker Tour?
 Yeah, right.
 Kiss that million goodbye, John.

 Well, John Duthie was and is no fool.
 And in the years since then, I’ve come to develop immense respect for him as a businessman and a person.
 John was the perfect bridge between a lot of different interests, and the fact he brought all these divergent parties together and eventually created what became a successful poker tour is a tremendous testament to his tenacity and ability.